Armed Forces¶

 Equipment overview¶

+The LDF avoids ESA platforms, both for political reasons and because CSAT uses ESA-pattern systems.
 See the Equipment page for the standard inventory.

 Alliance role¶